 ME/CFS impacts more than a million people in the U.S. Treatment can include prescription or over-the-counter medications to help with specific symptoms, complementary or alternative therapies and emotional support.

 Common drug types are antidepressants; antivirals; allergy medications (antihistamines); nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Motrin, Advil) and naproxen (Aleve); and immune-system boosters.
-Clinical trials suggest that the antiviral drug Ampligen improves how the bodies of ME/CFS patients use oxygen, thereby making it easier for them to exercise.
-The company that makes is currently awaiting FDA approval.
+Clinical trials suggest that the antiviral drug Ampligen improves the use of oxygen, thereby making it easier for them to exercise.
+However, the FDA denied the manufacturer's application for approval.

 Also being researched are psychostimulants (including Dexamphetamine, Adderal, Ritalin and Concerta, which may help with memory and concentration problems; D-ribose, which improves cellular function and may help with energy, sleep, mental clarity and pain reduction; and antibiotics, which can help level out the immune system.